Alan Morse

-Alan Morse (born August 22, 1958) is an American guitarist for the progressive rock band Spock's Beard.
+Alan Morse (born August 22, 1958) is an American guitarist.
+He is the only constant member of the progressive rock band Spock's Beard.
 He is the brother of co-founder Neal Morse, who left the band in 2002.

+Career

-Morse is married to Kathryn Morse and has two children, Julia and John.
-He has recorded with many artists including Chad & Jeremy, Spencer Davis, Neal Morse, and (Spock's Beard keyboardist) Ryo Okumoto.
+Morse has recorded with many artists including Chad & Jeremy, Spencer Davis, Neal Morse, and (Spock's Beard keyboardist) Ryo Okumoto.
 Along with the guitar, he sings and plays the theremin, the cello, musical saw, keyboards, drums, bass & bouzouki.
-Morse has a degree in electrical engineering and owns an electronics manufacturing company, DynaMetric, Inc. Unusual for a rock guitar player, Morse does not use a pick.
+Morse has a degree in electrical engineering and owns an electronics manufacturing company, DynaMetric, Inc. Unusually for a rock guitar player, Morse does not use a pick.

 Morse's first solo album, Four O'Clock & Hysteria, was released on April 13, 2007.

+Personal life

+Morse is married to Kathryn Morse and has two children.